BartNetJS/portofolio/README.md

 This structure gives you:

 ✅ **One hub** (`index.html`) linking to everything
-✅ **Scalable portfolios** for career growth
+✅ **Scalable portofolios** for career growth
 ✅ **Client separation** with presentations folder
 ✅ **Easy to manage** - just add folders and update index.html ✅ **Professional hosting** on GitHub Pages
 ✅ **Fast loading** - pure HTML/CSS (no database)

-Start with **Initum-AZ** as your flagship portfolio, then add more portfolios as you complete significant work!
+Start with **Initum-AZ** as your flagship portofolio, then add more portofolios as you complete significant work!